 knows that I tell it like it is.

-I am pretty funny and
+They know I think I am pretty funny and

 I laugh at my own jokes.
 They